DragonTechRoyale/homework-solver/README.md

 # homework solver
- solve all of you math homework in a click
+ solve all of your math homework in a click

  usage: